Tawellemmet language

 Tawellemmet (Tawəlləmmət) is the largest of the Tuareg languages in the Berber branch of the Afroasiatic family.
 It is usually one of two languages classed within a language called Tamajaq, the other language being Aïr Tamajeq.
 Tawellemmet is the language of the Iwellemmeden Tuareg.
-It is spoken in Mali, Niger and parts of northern Nigeria by approximately 801,000 people.
+It is spoken in Mali, Niger and parts of northern Nigeria by approximately 1.3 million people with the largest number of speakers in Niger at 829,000 people.